 1. In-Feed Ads

-Appear in the main feed.
-Use vertical videos (9:16), correct aspect ratio, and formats like MP4 or MOV.
-Ideal for CTAs like “Shop Now.”
+These show up in the main feed between regular videos.
+Use vertical videos with a 9:16 aspect ratio and formats like MP4 or MOV.
+The best TikTok video sizes help add clear CTAs such as “Shop Now.”

 2. TopView Ads

-Auto-play when the TikTok app opens.
-Support full-screen portrait videos up to 60 seconds.
-Best used with high-quality video resolution.
+TopView ads auto-play when the TikTok app opens.
+These support full-screen portrait videos up to 60 seconds and need high video resolution for best results.

 3. Branded Hashtag Challenges

-Invite TikTok users to join a trending challenge.
-Appear on the Discover page.
-Videos should match TikTok video specs and portrait mode.
+These invite TikTok users to join trending challenges, showing up on the Discover page.
+Your videos should follow the right TikTok video specs and use portrait mode.

 4. Branded Effects